DanielleM27/Quiz-web-app-project/README.md

 # Quiz-web-app-project
-A quiz web app self project created with HTML, CSS and JavaScript
+A quiz web app project created with HTML, CSS and JavaScript